 Let’s have a look on each patent translation technique, in detail.

-- Target on clarity and consistency: The major focus while translating an application is to make the objectives and the description as clear as possible.
-Consistency with the original application must be maintained for perfect results, so that the translation cannot change the meaning of the application.
+The major focus while translating an application is to make the objectives and the description as clear as possible.
+Consistency with the original application must be maintained for perfect results so that the translation cannot change the meaning of the application.
 Using the appropriate jargon, language terminology, and maintaining unambiguity within the provided information is a must.
 Therefore, the translator must be skilled, polished with background knowledge about the subject, an experienced in that field.
-Click and find out more quality that a translator must have.
+The translator must also possess some extra skills which are listed in this article.

-- Habit of proofreading: Proofreading the application, is a good habit at the end of translation, since it creates more probability of catching errors before submission, which could be corrected.
+Proofreading the application is a good habit to be followed the end of any translation since it creates more probability of catching errors before submission, which could be corrected.
 And, it also makes the translator to become more confident about his/her work.
 It is always better to clear out queries than leaving it like that.

-- Become task-specific: The translator must bear a quality, of working or using terminology as per the concerned application, i.e. the degree of formality or use of complex language must depend upon the type of target document, he/she is translating.
-For example, some documents such as, forms, instructions must be stated in precise and concerned field-oriented language.
-The type of terminology used, must be decided by analyzing the target audience of the work.
+The translator must bear a quality, of working or using terminology as per the concerned application, i.e. the degree of formality or use of complex language must depend upon the type of target document, he/she is translating.
+For example, some documents such as forms, instructions must be stated in precise and concerned field-oriented language.
+The type of terminology used must be decided by analyzing the target audience of the work.

-We at the Patent Translations Express offers high-quality patent translations for IP law firms in many countries across the globe.
-Our expertise in country-specific regulations and large pool of highly qualified patent translators sets us apart from other translation companies.
+We at the Patent Translations Express offer high-quality patent translations (have a look at our free translation samples available in multiple language pairs) for IP law firms in many countries across the globe.
+Our expertise in country-specific regulations and a large pool of highly qualified patent translators is what that sets us apart from other translation companies.
+For more information, please drop a mail to firstname.lastname@example.org or fill up the Contact Form to let us get back to you.